Design and Implementation of a Web-Based E-Tourism Platform for Rural Religious Tourism: A Community-Based Case Study

 Abstract

 This study aims to develop and evaluate a web-based e-tourism platform to enhance the promotion and accessibility of rural religious tourism in Indonesia.
-The research focuses on the shrine of Nyai Siti Ambariyah in Bukur Village, Pekalongan Regency, a culturally significant yet under-promoted pilgrimage site.
-The research employed a Research and Development (R&D) approach using a prototype model.
+The research focuses on the shrine of Nyai Siti Ambariyah in Bukur Village, Pekalongan Regency, a culturally significant yet underpromoted pilgrimage site.
+A research and D approach using a prototype model was employed.
 Data were collected through literature review, observation, interviews with local stakeholders, and document analysis.
-The prototype website (bukurdesareligi.com) was designed, tested, and refined iteratively with community feedback.
-Usability testing, SEO performance analysis, and Google Analytics were used to evaluate functionality, accessibility, and digital visibility.
-The findings indicate that the platform successfully integrates cultural and spiritual narratives with modern digital tools.
-Usability testing showed that over 85% of users could easily access historical content, event schedules, and visitor services.
-The responsive design ensured accessibility across devices, while SEO optimization improved online visibility.
-Importantly, the website was not limited to technical functions but also served as a cultural archive, documenting rituals, oral histories, and promoting local small enterprises (UMKM).
-Compared to previous studies that focused on static and non-interactive systems, this platform provides a more holistic and interactive solution.
-The study concludes that web-based e-tourism can effectively support religious tourism digitalization in rural areas, bridging gaps in promotion, visitor engagement, and heritage preservation.
-However, broader application across multiple sites and long-term evaluations are needed to ensure sustainability and scalability.
-This research contributes theoretically by advancing discussions on the integration of ICT and religious tourism in rural contexts, and practically by offering a replicable model for community-driven digital tourism platforms.
-The novelty lies in combining technical innovation, cultural identity, and community participation, demonstrating how localized digitalization can empower rural destinations.
+The prototype website bukurdesareligi dot com was designed and iteratively refined based on community feedback.
+Evaluation methods included usability testing, SEO performance analysis, and Google Analytics.
+Usability testing involved 30 participants consisting of local community members, visiting tourists, and site administrators.
+Results showed that over 85 percent of users could easily access key features, including historical content, event schedules, and visitor services.
+The platform integrates cultural and spiritual narratives with digital technology, functioning not only as an information tool but also as a cultural archive documenting rituals, oral histories, and promoting local small enterprises, UMKM.
+Its responsive design ensures cross-device accessibility, while SEO optimization enhances online visibility.
+Compared to prior studies with static systems, this platform offers a more interactive and holistic solution.
+The study concludes that web-based e-tourism effectively supports the digitalization of rural religious tourism by improving promotion, engagement, and heritage preservation.
+It contributes a replicable, community-driven model, although further multi-site and long-term evaluation is recommended to ensure scalability and sustainability.

 References